-Evictions of Irish People
+Evictions and Starvation of Irish People by The British Landlords

+Charles Stewart Parnell was the President of the Irish National Land League.
+This had been set up in that year to help those who were under treat of being evicted.
 It was lobbying the British Government to get the evictions stopped.
 The men of the Irish Land League were being imprisoned in Kilmainham Jail.

 Irish Ladies Land League

-Charles Stuart Parnell knew he would soon be in prison too.
+Charles Stewart Parnell knew he would soon be in prison too.
 His two sisters and other women of Ireland set up and ran the Irish Ladies Land League, This was to carry on the fight for the tenants and poor Irish families while the men were in prison.